Kakarot-2000/AirWave/README.md

-# Chat_App
+# AirWave

-Chat App to allow communication between multiple users on same or different networks.
+Airwave is a chat app that allows communication between multiple users on same or different networks.
 Used socket programming concepts to establish connection between nodes.
 Used multithreading to implement group chat feature.

 **Steps to Run:**